eBook available for $11.50. Click HERE for more information.

 "Just right—from Woodruff's very fine and accessible Introduction to the suspenseful, poetic, and powerful rendering of the play itself.
 Meineck's theatrical sensibility and knowledge are evident, yet the text never becomes too 'stagey' nor wanders too far from the Greek."

-—Lisa R. George, Department of Languages and Literatures, Arizona State University
+—Lisa R. George, Department of Languages and Literatures, Arizona State University (on Oedipus Tyrannus)

 "A clear, vigorous, spare, actable translation, and with it, excellent apparatus."